-The KBase website and Narrative Interface should work on most modern web browsers, but we primarily focus on supporting Chrome and Firefox, and recommend that you access KBase using one of those.
+The KBase website and Narrative Interface should work on most modern web browsers, but we primarily focus on supporting Chrome.

 The following desktop web browsers have been tested against the KBase web site and Narrative user interface.
 If you experience any issue using these browsers with our site please report it to us.